-All ETH-transfers, including transactions, CALL and SELFDESTRUCT emit a log.
+All ETH transfers and burns emit a log.

 Logs are often used to track when balance changes of assets on Ethereum.
 Logs work for ERC-20 tokens, but they do not work for ETH.
 ETH transfers from EOAs can be read from the transaction list in the block, but ETH transfers from smart contract wallets are not automatically logged anywhere.
 This has already led to problems in the past, eg. early exchanges would often not properly support deposits from smart contract wallets, or only support them with a much longer delay.
 This EIP proposes that we automatically generate a log every time a value-transferring CALL or SELFDESTRUCT happens.
 We also add a similar log for transfers in transactions, so that all ETH transfers can be tracked using one mechanism.